wbyoung/firefly/README.markdown

 ## License

-Firefly is distributed under the MIT-LICENSE.
+Firefly is distributed under the MIT license.